Inside Barstool Sports’ Culture of Online Hate: ‘They Treat Sexual Harassment and Cyberbullying as a Game’

 Why?
 “They want to see what Portnoy will do next,” he said.

 To a certain degree, she’s succeeded.
-A ton of prominent athletes, coaches, and mainstream sports media figures, including from ESPN, have made regular appearances on PMT and other podcasts; Barstool has partnered with all manner of blue-chip brands like Twitter, Facebook, FanDuel, Bud Light, Panera, Dunkin’ Donuts, Comedy Central, and many Major League Baseball teams; movie stars and celebs have eaten pizza with Portnoy; and he’s popped up as a freshly-scrubbed guest on CNBC, Late Night with Seth Meyers and Tucker Carlson Tonight.
+A ton of prominent athletes, coaches, and mainstream sports media figures, including from ESPN, have made regular appearances on PMT and other podcasts; Barstool has partnered with all manner of blue-chip brands, including Twitter, Facebook, FanDuel, Bud Light, Panera, Dunkin’ Donuts, Comedy Central, and many Major League Baseball teams; movie stars and celebs have eaten pizza with Portnoy; and he’s popped up as a freshly scrubbed guest on CNBC, Late Night with Seth Meyers and Tucker Carlson Tonight.

 In a New York Times profile of the site by Jay Caspian Kang, Nardini harrumphed that coverage of Barstool will always include “that requisite paragraph” detailing their transgressions.
 She has never gotten around to explaining how Barstool may have fundamentally changed since the beginning of her stewardship, possibly because it hasn’t.